Download the Student Organization Handbook (PDF 362 KB)

 - Right to conduct fundraisers

-- Right to function formally as an organization and have access to University facilities,
+- Right to function formally as an organization and have access to University facilities, including but not limited to: holding meetings, holding events, participation in university events, etc.

 -